-OPPORTUNITIES & CHALLENGES OF TURKISH BANKING SECTOR
+OPPORTUNITIES AND CHALLENGES OF THE TURKISH BANKING SECTOR

 The Turkish banking sector is strictly regulated and highly monitored by two powerful agencies; Banking Regulation and Supervision Agency (BRSA) and Central Bank of the Republic of Turkey (CBRT).

 BRSA has been monitoring the liquidity position of the banks closely.
-Liquidity Coverage Ratio requires banks to carry high quality liquid asset reserve sufficient to cover their net cash outflows and the ratio is well-above required levels indicating Turkish banks’ solid liquidity position.
+Liquidity Coverage Ratio requires banks to carry high quality liquid asset reserve sufficient to cover their net cash outflows and the ratio is well-above required levels indicating at Turkish banks’ solid liquidity position.

 Customer deposits constituting 50% of the total assets, serve as the main source of funding of the Turkish banking sector.
 However, average maturities of deposits are mostly 1 to 2 months due to the high inflation/high interest period in Turkey’s past.
 Given this short-term nature of deposits, maturity mismatch is unavoidable for the Turkish banking sector.
 As it leads to faster deposits pricing versus loan pricing, net interest margin is exposed to short-term pressure when funding costs rise.
 However, Turkish banks also invest in CPI-linkers in order to hedge their balance sheets against increasing interest environment.
 Despite the pressure on the margin stemming from the rise in funding costs especially in the second half of 2018, the Turkish banking sector managed to increase its margin to 4.6% compared to 2017 on the back of the high returns on CPI-linkers.
 From the second half of 2019, loan to deposit spread will likely expand as a result of deposit costs in connection with the anticipated downtrend in inflation, and net interest margin will possibly improve significantly in 2020 in connection with the increasing growth rates.